chaitanya100100/Increasing-the-Action-Gap-RL-Pytorch/README.md

   - `main_traj.py` can be used to run one test episode with trained model.
 It will also store the observed states which can later be used to plot action gap.
 Set the environment name (game name) in `main_traj.py`  and run it.
 Make sure that you have trained model with appropriate name in `models` directory.
   - `main_actiongap.py` can be used to run normal DQN, AL and PAL for an episode to store the action gap which can be visualized later.
 First run `main_traj.py` with appropriate game name to store an episode.
 Then run `main_actiongap.py` with the same game name.
 It will store the actiongap for all 3 operators in a pickle file.
   - `actiongap_plot.py` can be used to plot saved actiongap.
+- `selected_results_video` directory,
-- `selected_results_video` directory contains the videos for 5 Atari games on which I have trained Persistent Advantage Learning (PAL) operator.
+  - It contains the videos for 5 Atari games on which I have trained Persistent Advantage Learning (PAL) operator.
 First video is taken at the start of the training and second video is taken after training.

 ## Credit